 The Company owns the American and Canadian improvement patents to its Flexsteel seat spring, as well as patents on convertible beds.
-The Company has patents and owns certain trademarks in connection with its furniture products, which are due to expire on dates ranging from 2013 to 2026.
-The Company does not consider its trademarks and patents material to its business.
+The Company has patents and owns certain trademarks in connection with its furniture products, which are due to expire on dates ranging from 2014-2031.